qunitjs/node-qunit/readme.md

 ### Coverage

 Code coverage via Istanbul.
-To utilize, install `istanbul` and set `coverage: true`.
+To utilize, install `istanbul` and set option `coverage: true` or pass `--cov` parameter in the shell.
 Coverage calculations based on code and tests passed to `node-qunit`.